Toddington Town Band: History

 In September 1987, Beryl approached local brass teacher Kevin Nicholls to take the band forward.
 Kevin formed a new junior band and was musical director of the existing senior band, until John Farmer, a well-known brass player in his own right with Heath Band, took up the baton in 1993.

-John conducted for a total of sixteen years, and under his direction, Toddington Town Band not only thrived but flourished, attracting players from well beyond the village boundaries and also appealing to a much wider audience.
+John conducted for a total of sixteen years, and under his direction, Toddington Town Band not only thrived but flourished, attracting players from well beyond the village boundaries and also appealing to a wider audience.
 During John's tenure the "junior band" was reintroduced and this has evolved, due to the age range of the players, into a "development band", which continues to go from strength to strength and is now conducted by David Beal.

 On John's retirement in 2009, Mick Atkins, a player with the band, took on the post of musical director until November 2011.

 2010 saw the band celebrating their centenary year with a programme of local concerts and events, together with a performance at the prestigious Stowe School and a visit to a music festival in France – the first time the band had left British soil.
 The band also recorded and released their first CD "...
 Telegram for Toddington ...".

 In May 2013, Clive Keech was named musical director.
 Clive came to the band with many years of experience in the brass band world, both as a player and as a conductor, with conducting appointments locally at both Bradwell Silver and Wolverton Town bands and further afield with Stonesfield Silver and the Hook Norton Band, both from Oxfordshire.

-Clive sadly decided to leave the band in December 2016, and in the summer of 2017 Kenny Durbin was appointed musical director.
-Under Kenny's leadership Toddington Town Band has developed in both its playing ability and repertoire.
+Keech left the band in December 2016, and in the summer of 2017 Kenny Durbin was appointed musical director.